 If photography is the door to a different magical realm, then film photography is a trip to one’s memories and past.
 Something like a vintage way of meditation.

 My first compact digital camera came during the first years of University, for being able to travel everywhere at ease.

 I really haven’t ever mastered the art of photography, as I didn’t completely understand it.
 My dad always tried to teach me or show me things but it looked like mathematics and I never really liked them.

 Then I gifted myself a DSLR and everything seemed like puzzle pieces finding their way to fit each other.
 Learning about aperture, exposure, focus, depth of field, shutter speed… I was wrong.

-This year’s birthday present came earlier than I thought, but was a decision I knew will change the way I look at light.
+This year’s birthday present came earlier than I thought but was a decision I knew will change the way I look at the light.
 I chose a vintage camera manufactured in Germany back in the 1960s, without rangefinder nor light meter.
 Voigtlander Vito C came to teach me how to really shoot while it wakes up memories of my youth.
-I purchased this online on Ebay, during an auction.
+I purchased this online on eBay, during an auction.
 Before bidding, I made sure it was tested with film and in working condition.
 Mint condition is also a term I always check when it comes to cameras.

 Photography in greek means drawing with light.
 So… Let’s start drawing!